Hitting the wall: Etymology, usage, and synonyms

 The term bonk for fatigue is presumably derived from the original meaning "to hit", and dates back at least half a century.
 Its earliest citation in the Oxford English Dictionary is a 1952 article in the Daily Mail.

 The term is used colloquially as a noun ("hitting the bonk") and as a verb ("to bonk halfway through the race").
 The condition is also known to long-distance (marathon) runners, who usually refer to it as "hitting the wall".
 The British may refer to it as "hunger knock," while "hunger bonk" was used by South African cyclists in the 1960s.

 It can also be referred to as "blowing up" or a "weak attack".

 In other languages

 In German, hitting the wall is known as "der Mann mit dem Hammer" ("the man with the hammer"); the phenomenon is thus likened to a man with the hammer coming after the athlete, catching up, and eventually hitting the athlete, causing a sudden drop in performance.

-In French, marathoners in particular use "frapper le mur (du marathon)", literally hitting the (marathon) wall, just like in English.
+In French, marathoners in particular use "frapper le mur (du marathon)", literally hitting the (marathon) wall.
 One may also hear "avoir un coup de barre" (getting smacked by a bar), which means experiencing sudden, incredible fatigue.
 This expression is used in a wider set of contexts.